cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 <0 rows> (or 0-length row.names)
 ```

 Now that I have a nice home for my data, I created a loop to download all the data from the Neotoma database.
-This takes a lot of time to run, I didn't time it, but be prepared to wait if you want to run this. **The finished dataframe can be downloaded [here](../assests/download s/all_fauna_data.csv)**
+This takes a lot of time to run, I didn't time it, but be prepared to wait if you want to run this. **The finished dataframe can be downloaded**:  <a href="{{ site.baseurl }}/assets/downloads/all_fauna_data.csv" target="_blank">all_fauna_data.csv</a>

 **Note**: Some of the chronologies had multiple dates for `age.older` and `age.younger`, so I had to just grab the first age.
 Look at [Neotoma database manual](http://neotoma-manual.readthedocs.io/en/latest/db_design_concepts.html#chronology) for how chronology is determined for each site.